NL West-leading Dodgers get Dozier from Twins for Forsythe

-MINNEAPOLIS — The NL West-leading Los Angeles Dodgers kept revamping their infield, getting power-hitting second baseman Brian Dozier from the Minnesota Twins for infielder Logan Forsythe and two minor leaguers shortly before Tuesday’s trade deadline.
+MINNEAPOLIS — The NL West-leading Los Angeles Dodgers made another addition to their infield, acquiring power-hitting second baseman Brian Dozier from the Minnesota Twins on Tuesday for infielder Logan Forsythe and two minor leaguers shortly before the trade deadline.

+Dozier departed Target Field soon after the deal was done in the afternoon, aiming to take advantage of the two-hour time zone difference and arrive at Dodger Stadium in time to be available to play for Los Angeles sometime during the game against Milwaukee.

-Dozier will join a Dodgers team that’s in a tight race with Arizona, aiming for a return trip to the World Series.
-The Dodgers went all in by acquiring Baltimore shortstop Manny Machado during the All-Star break for five prospects.
+The Dodgers, who went all in by acquiring Baltimore shortstop Manny Machado during the All-Star break for five prospects, had a need for an established right-handed hitter.
+Their lineup has been in flux, with Arizona and Colorado right on their heels.

 Dozier, who is making $9 million this year, will be a free agent in the fall.
 He was drafted in the eighth round by the Twins in 2009.